Voltbike Yukon 750 limited edition first impressions and review

 The only complaints I have read have to do with simple adjustments, like derailleur out of alignment or brakes need adjusting.
 Although they try their best to ship you a completed bike the shipping process can knock the bike around and cause things to go out of alignment.

 The best thing to do is find a good bike repair shop in your area to give it a once-over, they will fine tune the bike for optimal performance.
 Don't be afraid to ask questions and learn how to do it yourself.
 Brake and derailleur adjustments are a regular part of riding a bike.
-And since you will be most likely be putting on more miles and using the brakes more you will have to make adjustments more often.
+And since you will be putting on more miles and using the brakes more you will have to make adjustments more often.
 So you might as well learn how to do it.
 See my Electric Bike Maintenance Guide to help you get the most out of your new E-bike.

 The other common complaint is they do not always respond to emails and sometimes orders are delayed.
 I think they are a small company experiencing growing pains and get overwhelmed with orders and emails.
 I think they will get better as they progress.
 I would suggest calling directly and talk to George if you have any issues.

 I get a sense after reviewing this company; they really do want to produce the best quality E-bike for the money.
 The progress they have made in the last five years has been very impressive.
 I think a few more small tweaks and further production streamlining will further reduce delivery delays, improve their customer service and continue to create reliable quality E-bikes that are affordable.

 The Voltbike Yukon Limited Edition is a reliable bike that will get you around for years to come.
 The fat tires adds to the ride and gives you more versatility over different terrain.
 I can guarantee you one thing you will be smiling after going for a ride.
 This bike is fun.

 If you do decide to purchase a Voltbike, tell George that Pete @ Gear Gadgets And Gizmos sent you.